 3. CONNECT WITH LEADERSHIP

-One of the easiest ways to self-promote is by connecting with the higher-ups in your company.
-Starting with your direct manager and above.
+One of the easiest ways to self-promote is by connecting with the leadership in your company, starting with your direct manager and above.

 With your manager, it’s important to feed them one-liners about your accomplishments and achievements on a consistent basis.
-This will help her keep “sound bytes” about you when promotion time comes around.
+This will help her keep “sound bites” about you when promotion time comes around.

-People above your manager also need to know you and know of you work.
+But people above your manager also need to know you and know of your work.
 “Skip-level” meetings are crucial for this.
-A good way to handle the skip level meeting is to give context on your project and accomplishments and then ask for feedback on an upcoming milestone.
-Then go back and update the higher up once that new milestone is achieved and thank them for their feedback.
-This way they will know you as a person that gets things done.
+A good way to handle the skip-level meeting is to give context on your project and accomplishments and then ask for feedback on an upcoming milestone.
+Then go back and update your higher-up once that new milestone is achieved and thank them for their feedback.
+This way they’ll know you as a person that gets things done and follows through.

-Self-promotion is not important at the beginning of your career because your work quality will speak for you.
-But later in your career, work quality by itself will not be enough.
-Yes, you’ll have to start tooting your own horn and getting visibility for your work.
-If you don’t do that, someone else will take the credit and pass you on.
-The best three ways to self-promote are 1) public speaking at the company, 2) get involved with projects beyond your job responsibility, 3) skip-level meetings and make yourself known to company leadership.
+At the beginning of your career, you may be able to get away with letting your work quality speak for itself.
+But you’ll soon notice that work quality by itself will not be enough.
+You will have to start getting visibility for your work more actively.
+My three favorite ways to self-promote are 1) public speaking at the company, 2) get involved with projects beyond your job responsibility, 3) skip-level meetings and make yourself known to company leadership.
+Good luck!